ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/revisions/including.markdown

 #### Load: Include Revisions by Date

-To include a revision by its **creation date**, pass `IncludeRevisions` the date.
+To include a **single revision** by its **creation date**, pass `IncludeRevisions` the date.
-The revision that immediately precedes the given date will be included.
+The revision whose date [matches or immediately precedes](../../../client-api/session/revisions/including#including-revisions-by-date) that of the given date will be included.

 * **Sample**:
   {CODE IncludeRevisions_2_LoadByDate@ClientApi\Session\Revisions\Including.cs /}